bessarabov/mac2mqtt/README.md

 ### PREFIX + `/command/sleep`

 You can send string `sleep` to this topic.
 It will put computer to sleep mode.
 Sending some other value will do nothing.

+### PREFIX + `/command/shutdown`

+You can send string `shutdown` to this topic.
+It will try to shutdown the computer.
+The way it is done depends on the user who run the program.
+If the program is run by `root` the computer will shutdown, but if it is run by ordinary user the computer will not shut down if there is other user who logged in.

+Sending some other value but `shutdown` will do nothing.

 ### PREFIX + `/command/displaysleep`